Navane Side Effects

 Generic Name: thiothixene

 Note: This page contains side effects data for the generic drug thiothixene.
 It is possible that some of the dosage forms included below may not apply to the brand name Navane.

 For the Consumer

 Applies to thiothixene: oral capsule, oral liquid, oral solution, oral tablet

-Along with its needed effects, thiothixene (the active ingredient contained in Navane) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, thiothixene (the active ingredient contained in Navane) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking thiothixene:Rare
+If any of the following side effects occur while taking thiothixene, check with your doctor immediately:Rare

 - difficulty with swallowing